-Eddie Farwell Co-Founder and Chief Executive comments:
+On the appointment of our Royal Patron, Eddie Farwell Co-Founder and Chief Executive said:

-“This is a great honour for not only the Charity but also life-limited children and their families throughout the South West of England.
-Her Royal Highness's patronage will support all three of Children’s Hospice South West’s hospices.
-Little Bridge House in North Devon, Charlton Farm in North Somerset and Little Harbour in Mid Cornwall.”
+This is a great honour for not only the Charity but also life-limited children and their families throughout the South West of England.
+Her Majesty's patronage supports all three of Children’s Hospice South West’s hospices, Little Bridge House in North Devon, Charlton Farm in North Somerset and Little Harbour in Mid Cornwall.

 Can I say just a few words really to congratulate you, Eddie, and all of the team whose work has made this a very, very special place.
 Before I visited a hospice I always thought that they might be sad places but it is completely the opposite, they are uplifting and very, very special, and I think that this is one of the most exceptional places I have ever seen.
 Congratulations to everyone.

 Royal patronage gives Children’s Hospice South West recognition for all that it has achieved since its small beginnings in 1991 in North Devon, and acknowledges the support our three hospices have provided to hundreds of families across the South West of England.